bbennett7/tree_people/README.md

 ## Usage

-Type "ruby ./bin/tree_people" and follow the prompts.
+Type "ruby ./bin/tree_people" into your terminal, and then follow the prompts.

 ## Development